DonaldKellett/csnaketerm/docs/index.md

 `csnaketerm` is now available in the Snap store as [Classic Snake Terminal](https://snapcraft.io/csnaketerm).

+Note: the Snap version of this game does not come with man pages preinstalled.

 ### macOS and other Unix

 Ensure you have `npm >= 5.2` installed, then follow the section "With `npm >= 5.2`" below.